roychowd/konishky-FeelsBook/README.md

 Here is a youtube link : https://www.youtube.com/watch?v=yknAySQ-yWs&feature=youtu.be

 To start the project, please clone the repo and run it using android studio.
-Otehrwise, you could find the apk file inside the apkfile/ folder.
+Otherwise, just run the apk file.

 The resources that I used for this application were mainly related to android specfic questions (such as setting up a listview) through Stackoverflow, and youtube.